cloud-gov/product/README.md

 ## Non-Functional Requirements

 Standard practices that govern the quality of our work are captured in this explicit [Definition of Done](https://github.com/18F/cg-product/blob/master/DoD.md) (DoD), which is shared (and potentially embellished) by various teams/sub-projects.
 The contents of our program's DoD are revised periodically when we reflect on common patterns arising across retrospectives.

+## Including new repositories in this program

+To include artifacts from another repository in our program-level view, use ZenHub to set up a board that resembles [the program board](https://github.com/18F/cg-product#boards?repos=39210774,55727091).
+Then merge that board into the program board, mapping similar columns appropriately.